MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Request session control option appears

 After adding an app, you may see the **Request session control** option.
-This occurs because only featured apps have out-of-the-box session controls.
+This occurs because only catalog apps have out-of-the-box session controls.
 For any other app, you must go through a self-onboarding process.

 **Recommended steps**